The Gaffer Tapes: The A–Z of Fantasy Football

 It was announced in October 2018 that The Gaffers had signed a book deal with Pitch Publishing for a Comedy Fantasy Football book.
 The book was released on 1 July 2019.

 The book is a guide to fantasy football, with anecdotes and advice.
 It features conversations with Dominic Monaghan, Helen Chamberlain, and Asmir Begović amongst others.
 The foreword is written by comedian Joel Dommett.

-Fans, Guests and Listeners to the Podcast
+Guests and Listeners to the Podcast

-Actor Dominic Monaghan is a fan of the podcast and has appeared as a guest in both April and November 2016 and May 2018, as well as submitting several audio questions which were played on the podcast.
+Actor Dominic Monaghan was a listener of the podcast and has appeared as a guest in both April and November 2016 and May 2018, as well as submitting several audio questions which were played on the podcast.
 While appearing as a guest, Monaghan stated:

 It’s the best fantasy football podcast out there.

 Other notable listeners include comedian and actor Tom Davis.

 In April 2017, television comedian Dane Baptiste appeared as a guest.

 In early October 2017, comedian, impressionist, and star of Murder in Successville Luke Kempner appeared as a guest.

 On 18 October 2017, The Gaffer Tapes released their 100th podcast, with actor, comedian, and rapper Doc Brown appearing as a guest.